 Registered students are automatically enrolled in the Moodle course site.
-You will use Moodle to access the syllabus, course schedule, assignment guidelines, and gradebook.
+You will use Moodle throughout the term to access the syllabus, course schedule, assignment guidelines, and gradebook.
 You will also take exams and submit assignments in Moodle.
 Your coursework is submitted/conducted online via Moodle, outside of class time.
-I do not accept coursework via email or other methods.
+I do not accept coursework via email or other methods, as I keep all student records in Moodle indefinitely.